 - Investment strategy

 - Personal investment plan

-- Asset allocation
+- Asset allocation Risk tolerance

 - Investment selection

-- Risk tolerance
+- Model Portfolios

 - Ongoing portfolio monitoring

-- Model Portfolios

 CWA evaluates the current investments of each client with respect to their risk tolerance levels and time horizon.
 CWA will request discretionary authority from clients in order to select securities and execute transactions without permission from the client prior to each transaction.